-BCOM 622 0 units The Job Search Process 18 hours lecture
+The Job Search Process

+18 hours lecture Grading: non graded.

 This course is designed to provide Computer and Office Studies (COS)/ Business Communication (BCOM) students with insight regarding steps to begin planning for their future careers.
 Students will conduct selfassessments, create a career plan, and discover who they are as future employees.